jacob-w-gable/floating-top-bar/README.md

-# GNOME Shell Extension - Transparent Top Bar
+# Floating Top Bar

-A GNOME Shell extension that brings back the transparent top bar when free-floating in GNOME Shell 3.32.
+A GNOME Shell extension that makes the top bar transparent and makes it float when no windows are maximized.

-This basically comes from the feature implementation [removed in GNOME Shell 3.32](https://gitlab.gnome.org/GNOME/gnome-shell/merge_requests/376/), and I modified the code a bit to make it an extension.
-Enjoy!

-## License

-This program is distributed under the terms of the GNU General Public License, version 2 or later.
+This is a fork based off of the Transparent Top Bar extension by zhanghai